starburstdata/dbt-trino/README.md

 #### Supported Functionality

-Due to the nature of Trino, not all core `dbt` functionality is supported.
-The following features of dbt are not implemented in `dbt-trino`:

-- Snapshot

-Also, note that upper or mixed case schema names will cause catalog queries to fail.
+Note that upper or mixed case schema names will cause catalog queries to fail.
 Please only use lower case schema names with this adapter.

 #### Supported authentication types